 Bordered by 50th Street to the south, the development was designed to buffer the neighborhood from street traffic by taking advantage of natural screening provided by rolling hills and existing woodlands.
-The developer retained trees where possible and planted many additional trees on the site.
-The developer also preserved much of the topography in a natural a state to minimize impact on protected spaces.
-The design maintained an existing bog and preserved a protected easement area.
+Existing trees were retained where possible and additional trees were planted on the site.
+Much of the topography was preserved in a natural state to minimize the impact on protected spaces and the design maintains an existing bog and further preserving a protected easement area.
 The design also fosters a strong sense of neighborhood interaction with a central open space that includes a playground that was built by the community’s own residents in a cooperative effort.